-Valuation Assets: This is the combination of the valuation reserves and the portion of the non-valuation reserves that are recognized for funding purposes only as allowed under the 2003 Retirement Benefits Enhancement Agreement.
+Valuation Assets: This is the combination of the valuation reserves and the portion of the non-valuation reserves that are recognized for funding purposes only as specified in LACERA's Funding Policy.
+It should be noted that under this policy the reserve value for STAR benefits is included in the valuation assets; however, the liability for any STAR benefits that may be granted in the future is not included in the valuation.